 The current rule requires insurers to furnish, to hospitals and certain other service providers, a six month supply of paper

 forms for the filing of claims.
 Since the rule was adopted in 1980, the vast majority of claims are submitted

 electronically, and it is no longer necessary for providers to have a six-month supply of paper forms on hand at all times.

 IDAPA 18.01.35 is not necessary for the effectuation of Idaho insurance code as it reflects outmoded practices.
 This

 Rule Pertaining to Rebates and Illegal Inducements to Obtaining Title Insurance Business - Docket Number 18-0156-1701

 cancellation fee, and title insurance agents would not charge cancellation fees but for the rule.
-Amending this rule

 Rule to Implement the Individual Health Insurance Availability Act Plan Design - Docket Number 18-0173-1701

-This rule provides specifics for the plan design of five individual health plans to be offered through the Idaho
+The current rule provides specifics for the plan design of five individual health plans to be offered through the Idaho

 Individual High Risk Reinsurance Pool, per Chapter 55, Title 41, Idaho Code.
 Revisions to this chapter, effective